Approximate solutions to a nonlinear functional differential equation: Conclusions

 The methodology presented here for solving~(\ref{eq:nonlinear}) has several ingredients: a Laguerre spectral collocation method for solving the equation numerically, a perturbation method for generating initial guesses for a Newton iteration, and a continuation method for generating further solutions.
 These techniques are well-established for standard ordinary differential equations, but we believe their combination to solve a nonlinear functional differential equation is new.

 The procedure proved to be a reliable way for generating multiple solutions for parameter values $u(0) = 1$ and $\alpha > 1$, but with $\alpha$ not too close to $1$.
-Values of $\alpha$ roughly in the range $(1,1.11)$ still provide a challenge and need further investigation.
+Values of $\alpha$ roughly in the range $(1,1.11)$ still provide a challenge. {In particular, the initial guesses based on~(\ref{eq:pert}) become less accurate as $\alpha\to1$ ($n\to\infty$) and at the same time the spectral method is adversely affected by both the increasingly oscillatory solutions and the singular behaviour near $t=0$.
+It is possible that replacing the standard Laguerre basis with generalized Laguerre may lead to improvement, but we have not investigated this.}

-The methodology should also enable one to consider the following generalization of~(\ref{eq:nonlinear}), \be u^{\prime}(t) + a u(t) = b u^m (\alpha t), \ee where $a$ and $b$ are positive constants and $m \geq 2$ an integer.
-Linearisation about the constant solution $u = (a/b)^{1/m}$ should cast this in a form where the present procedure can be applied with only minor modifications.
+\red{ Nevertheless, the approach developed in this manuscript provides a tool for more quantitative investigations of solutions to~(\ref{eq:nonlinear}).
+For example, Figure~\ref{fig:subplot2} suggests that the length of the initial interval on which some solutions remain close to $1$ increases as $\alpha\to1^+$.
+For the branch satisfying $0\leq u(t)\leq1$, this behaviour has a probabilistic interpretation, as discussed in~\cite{DascaliucErratum}.
+Similarly, as $\alpha\to1^+$, solutions appear to remain close to the exponentially decaying class~(B) solution for longer and longer times before eventually returning to $u=1$ as $t\to\infty$.
+Another observation is the apparent pairing of different solution branches, both for small and large values of $t$.
+Exploring and understanding these behaviours would be interesting avenues of future work. }

-Another avenue of investigation is how to solve~(\ref{eq:nonlinear}) for other initial conditions.
-One possibility might be to use the $u(0) = 1$ solutions in combination with continuation on the $u_0$ parameter to generate solutions corresponding to nearby initial conditions.
+The methodology should also enable one to consider the following generalization of~(\ref{eq:nonlinear}), \be u^{\prime}(t) + a u(t) = b u^m (\alpha t), \ee where $a$ and $b$ are positive constants and $m \geq 2$ is an integer. {linearisation about the constant solution $u = (a/b)^{1/({m-1})}$ yields $v^{\prime}(t) + a v(t) = amv(\alpha t),$ for which Lemma~1 yields the critical values $\alpha_n = m^{1/n}$.
+We expect the remaining steps, including the moment matching, to proceed as in the $m = 2$ case.} \red{Yet} another avenue of investigation is how to solve~(\ref{eq:nonlinear}) for other initial conditions.
+One possibility might be to use the $u(0) = 1$ solutions in combination with continuation on the $u_0$ parameter to generate solutions corresponding to nearby initial conditions, \red{and hence fully explore the $(u(0), \alpha)$ parameter space}.